ptfly/XcodeKit/README.md

 - Restart Xcode and you should see to new menu items in Edit menu:

 **Delete Selection / Line** and **Duplicate Selection / Line**

+You can add shortcuts to these commands from System Preferences -> Keyboard -> Shortcuts -> App Shortcuts...